 This is the ideal spot to just look out over the water and let the mind wander and soak in the ambience.
-The riverfront views are incredible, take a seat on one of the promenade benches and enjoy the views.
-You’ll see pleasure boats out on the water bobbing.
+The riverfront views are incredible.
+Take a seat on one of the promenade benches and enjoy the views.
+You’ll see pleasure boats bobbing out on the water.
 Perhaps even a huge commercial tanker drifting by like a whale!
-And you’ll find outdoor cafes on each corner – what the Dutch call “terraces” – dotting the streets.
-Stop for a coffee or a beer and relax, this is about as Dutch as you can get!
+And you’ll find outdoor cafes on each corner (what the Dutch call terraces) dotting the streets.
+Stop for a coffee or a beer and relax — this is about as Dutch as you can get!
 Heel mooi.

 Museums?
 There are plenty of those to visit on your day trip to Dordrecht!

-Van Goyen’s “View of Dordrecht” is a masterpiece.
-Find it and stare for a while.
-Suddenly, it will hit you: you are IN Dordrecht and it looks basically the same!
-A transcendent experience.
-And here’s the famous Albert Cuyp, who lived in Dordrecht his entire life and who painted rural landscapes and town scenes which are now immortalized.
-And for those who’ve walked the atmospheric Albert Cuypstraat in Amsterdam, you know the street, the one with the endless outdoor market with stalls selling everything under the sun.
+Here’s the famous Albert Cuyp, who lived in Dordrecht his entire life and who painted rural landscapes and town scenes which are now immortalized.
+For those who’ve walked the atmospheric Albert Cuypstraat in Amsterdam, you know it as the one with the endless outdoor market with stalls selling everything under the sun.
 From patat frites to spices to CDs to flowers to pantyhose.
-Yes, that Albert Cuypstraat in De Pijp neighborhood south of the Heineken Brewery in Amsterdam.
+Yes, that Albert Cuypstraat in De Pijp neighbourhood south of the Heineken Brewery in Amsterdam.
 But now the connection is finally made and you can put a real person’s name to the street!

-(A little aside: I was wandering Haarlem a couple of months ago.
-I got lost in a back residential neighborhood where all of the streets were named for, I guess, famous Dutch people in history.
-Not knowing any of them, I asked my host, who was the street where our Airbnb named for, and she, a native Dutchwoman with multiple professional degrees said, “Oh, I have no idea, but probably another Dutch painter!”)
+A little aside: I was wandering Haarlem a couple of months ago.
+I got lost in a back residential neighbourhood where all of the streets were named for, I guess, famous Dutch people in history.
+Not knowing any of them, I asked my host, “Who was the street of our Airbnb named for?”
+She, a native Dutchwoman with multiple professional degrees said, “Oh, I have no idea, but probably another Dutch painter!”

-After checking out the stunning Dordrecht Museum, wander towards the Grote Kerk on the other side of town.
-You can’t miss it: just look up!
+After checking out the stunning Dordrecht Museum, wander toward the Grote Kerk on the other side of town.
+You can’t miss it — just look up!
 The Grote Kerk (Large or Grand Church in English) can’t be missed.
 You can see it from anywhere.
-Like those Parisian hotels that boast an “Eiffel Tower view,” which is a scam since you can see the Eiffel Tower from ANYWHERE in Paris, the Grote Kerk looms majestically over Dordrecht as if to guard it’s ancient secrets and spirit.
-Built over a 150 year span, the Grote Kerk allows visitors to climb the spiral stairs to the top.
+Like those Parisian hotels that boast an “Eiffel Tower view,” which is a scam since you can see the Eiffel Tower from ANYWHERE in Paris, the Grote Kerk looms majestically over Dordrecht as if to guard its ancient secrets and spirit.
+Built over a 150-year span, the Grote Kerk allows visitors to climb the spiral stairs to the top.
 All 275 steps!

 Dordrecht!
 Yes, Dordrecht.
 It’s a great small town for an authentic and historic Dutch experience.
 Enjoy!